 Identify how a word is used in a sentence before you use the dictionary.
-If the word is used as a noun, then you should read the definitions given for a noun. includes extracts from books about the landscape paintings.
+If the word is used as a noun, then you should read the definitions given for a noun.

+Our museum has an exhibit on Chinese art.
+The catalog includes extracts from books about the landscape paintings.
 Many people extract pleasure from viewing these paintings.
 However, various accounts suggest that these paintings were also used to teach life lessons.
-If the paintings were used to teach morals, then scholars could account for the wide use of symbols that stand for
+If the paintings were used to teach morals, then scholars could account for the wide use of symbols that stand for character traits.